Los Angeles: Seaports

 The Port of Los Angeles is in San Pedro Bay in the San Pedro neighborhood, approximately 20 mi south of downtown.
 Also called Los Angeles Harbor and WORLDPORT LA, the port complex occupies 7500 acre of land and water along 43 mi of waterfront.
 It adjoins the separate Port of Long Beach.

 The sea ports of the Port of Los Angeles and Port of Long Beach together make up the Los Angeles/Long Beach Harbor.
-Together, both ports are the fifth busiest container port in the world, with a trade volume of over 14.2 million TEU's in 2008.
+Together, both ports are the fifth busiest container port in the world, with a trade volume of over 14.2 million TEUs in 2008.
 Singly, the Port of Los Angeles is the busiest container port in the United States and the largest cruise ship center on the West Coast of the United States – The Port of Los Angeles's World Cruise Center served about 590,000 passengers in 2014.

 There are also smaller, non-industrial harbors along Los Angeles's coastline.
 The port includes four bridges: the Vincent Thomas Bridge, Henry Ford Bridge, Long Beach International Gateway Bridge, and Commodore Schuyler F. Heim Bridge.
 Passenger ferry service from San Pedro to the city of Avalon (and Two Harbors) on Santa Catalina Island is provided by Catalina Express.